AdityaPrasad99/Aditya-Prasad-Cube-Assignment/Assignment files/README.md

 # Alcami Elements Website

-A pixel-perfect implementation of the Alcami Elements website design, built with HTML, CSS, and vanilla JavaScript.
+A pixel-perfect implementation of the Alcami Elements website design, built with HTML, CSS, and JavaScript.

 ## Features